gtrll/gpmp2/README.md

 License
 -----

-GPMP2 is released under the BSD license, reproduced in the file LICENSE in this directory.
+GPMP2 is released under the BSD license, reproduced in [LICENSE](LICENSE).